ocolot/redux-rest-tools/docs/api/reducers/README.md

 ### handlerCreator

-Creates the handler function to handle the REST request actions (request, success, fail).
+Creates the handler function to handle the REST request actions (request, success and fail).

 **Parameters**

 -   `verb` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The verb to handle (find, findOne, create, update or delete).
 -   `requestActions` **RequestActions** An object containing the request, success and fail action creators to handle.
--   `idPath` **IdPath** The path to the value to identify the REST entities (string, string array, function or string with dot separation).
+-   `idPath` **IdPath** The path to the value to identify the REST entities (string, string array, function or string with dot seperaing keys).

 Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** An object containing the functions to handle request, success and fail state change in the reducer.

 ### restReducer

-Creates a REST reducer to handle the defined actions.
+Creates a REST reducer to handle the verbs of the REST action creators.

 **Parameters**

--   `config` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The REST reducer config with the following keys: `idPath`, the path to the identifier of the requested objects (string, array of string or function); `actions`: the REST actions to handle; `extraHandlers`: an object where each key is the action type to handle and each key contains a function to handle the state change for these actions.
+-   `config` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The REST reducer config with the following keys: `idPath`, the path to the identifier of the requested objects (string, string array, function or string with dot seperaing keys); `actions`: each key of the object is a verb (find, findOne, create, update or delete) and contains the related REST action creators (request, success and fail); `extraHandlers`: an object where each key is the action type to handle and each key contains a function to handle the state change for these actions.

-Returns **Reducer** A reducer to handle REST requests state changes.
+Returns **Reducer** A reducer to handle REST request actions and the extra handlers actions.

 ### getEntities